sagemath/trac_to_gh/Issue 190.md

 # Issue 190: fractional matrix indices are allowed ?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/190

 Original creator: was